JamieBort/Learning-Directory/Languages/JavaScript/README.md

 I am in the process of moving some files and directories from [this repo](https://github.com/JamieBort/CodeChallenges) into this directory.

-When done, this directory should have ONLY the following directies in it:
+When done, this directory should have ONLY the following directories in it:

 1. `Courses`
 2. `Coding Challenges` and